grssnbchr/categorical-spatial-interpolation/analysis/index.md

 Now it starts to get interesting.
-The goal of this whole exercise is *interpolating a discrete geometric point data set to a continuous surface*, represented by a regular grid (a "raster" in geoscience terms).
+The goal of this whole exercise is *interpolating a discrete geometric point data set to a continuous surface*, represented by a regular grid (a “raster” in geoscience terms).

 For that, I create a regular grid with `st_make_grid` from the `sf`